Faylixe/wage/Part I - Introduction/02 - Memory.md

 }
 ```

-Here we compare actual decimal representation of byte layouts we mention earlier.
+Here we compare actual decimal representation of byte layouts we mentionned earlier.
 As a quick reminder on how
 switching from binary representation to decimal one, here is the formula applied on both numbers :

 | Bit index | 0   | 1   | 2   | 3   | 4   | 5   | 6   | 7   |